Admission Prerequisites

 PhD in Structural Materials (SM)

-• Two units of CE 299 (individual study or research) during your first semester of residence.
+- Two units of CE 299 (individual study or research) during your first semester of residence.
 Coursework should satisfy a major within SEMM and 2 minor areas appropriate for your area of research.
-One minor may be in SEMM and the other minor has to be outside of CEE.
+One minor may be in SEMM and the other minor must be outside of CEE.

 Courses (SM)